dylan-adams-webdev/wunderlust/README.md

 A fake travel company for use in Arizona State University GIT414

-**HTML only -- this project does not contain JavaScript or CSS files**
+**UNSTYLED HTML only -- this project does not contain JavaScript or CSS files**